maupilia/SRT/sphinx/_build/html/_sources/GeneralProcedures/check-obs.txt

      choice (shaped, shaped fixed, parabolic, parabolic fixed). |logo|
      :numref:`srt_activesurface`

-     "Ok" should be green during the observations.
+     "OK" should be green during the observations.

      Sometimes, not all of the small squares of the active surface are green.
-Do not worry for that.
-Instead, it can be problematic if a large fraction of the active surface becomes red.
+Do not worry for that if they are spread randomly.
+Instead, it can be problematic if a large fraction (a whole sector) of the active surface becomes red, in particular in K-band (see |logo|
+     :numref:`srt_AS-fraction-red`).
+     Contact the responsible of the observation (observer friend).

 Primary Control Panel ACU
 ---------------------

-Check that everything appears in green.
+Check that everything appears in green (see |logo|
+:numref:`srt_ACU_green`).
 If a red box appears, put the cursor on it and look at the error message.

 Contact and report the error messages to the responsible of the observation (observer friend).